aws/amazon-sagemaker-examples/README.md

 - [Introduction to Estimators in TensorFlow](sagemaker-python-sdk/tensorflow_iris_dnn_classifier_using_estimators) trains a DNN classifier estimator on the Iris dataset using TensorFlow
 - [TensorFlow and TensorBoard](sagemaker-python-sdk/tensorflow_resnet_cifar10_with_tensorboard) trains a ResNet image classification model on CIFAR-10 using TensorFlow and showcases how to track results using TensorBoard
 - [Distributed TensorFlow](sagemaker-python-sdk/tensorflow_distributed_mnist) trains a simple convolutional neural network on MNIST using TensorFlow

+#### Pre-Built Machine Learning Framework Containers

+These examples show you how to build Machine Learning models with frameworks like Apache Spark or Scikit-learn using SageMaker Python SDK.

+- [Inference with SparkML Serving](sagemaker-python-sdk/sparkml_serving_emr_mleap_abalone) shows how to build an ML model with Apache Spark using Amazon EMR on Abalone dataset and deploy in SageMaker with SageMaker SparkML Serving.

 ### Using Amazon SageMaker with Apache Spark